Basis Functions

 Linearized Hermite polynomials (edge-linearized basis) were introduced in [3] to control growth for large

-The bounds are chosen here as the 0.01 and 0.99 empirical quantiles of (reference) samples.
-Alternatively, they can be chosen as the quantiles of the respective reference density.
-The normalization constant
+The bounds are chosen here as the 0.01 and 0.99 quantiles of the reference.
+The normalization follows [3]:

 basis = LinearizedHermiteBasis(Normal(), 4, 1)